Ang tagagawa ng Fiber Optic Temperature Sensor, Temperature Monitoring System, Propesyonal OEM/ODM Pabrika, Wholesaler, Supplier.customized.

 The Raman Scattering Principle

 The physical mechanism underlying DTS is spontaneous Raman backscattering.
 When a laser pulse is launched into the optical fiber, a small fraction of the light is scattered by molecular vibrations (optical phonon) sa baso.
-This Raman scattering produces two spectral components: ang Stokes hudyat (scattered at a longer wavelength than the laser, corresponding to creation of a phonon) At ang anti-Stokes hudyat (scattered at a shorter wavelength, corresponding to absorption of an existing phonon).
+This Raman scattering produces two spectral components: ang Stokes hudyat (scattered at a longer wavelength than the laser, corresponding to creation of a phonon) at ang anti-Stokes hudyat (scattered at a shorter wavelength, corresponding to absorption of an existing phonon).
 The intensity of the Stokes signal is relatively insensitive to temperature, while the anti-Stokes signal intensity increases strongly with temperature because higher temperatures produce a larger population of thermally excited phonons available for absorption.

 The DTS instrument measures the ratio of anti-Stokes to Stokes backscattered intensity as a function of time after the laser pulse launch.
 Because the speed of light in the fiber is known, the time delay of the returned signal directly maps to the position along the fiber (Optical Time Domain Reflectometry — OTDR principle).
 The anti-Stokes/Stokes ratio at each position is then converted to temperature using the known Boltzmann distribution relationship.
 The result is a complete temperature-versus-distance profile along the entire fiber length, updated every few seconds to minutes depending on the system configuration.